megahealth/megaring-oc/README.md

 7. Call `-[MRDevice switchToPulseMode]` to start pulse monitoring.

 8. Call `-[MRDevice setRawdataEnabled:]` to enable rawData, implement method `-[MRDeviceDelegate rawdataUpdated:]` to receive rawData.
+Only certain versions are available.

 9. Call -[MRDevice setPeriodicMonitorOn:afterSeconds:duration:repeat:] to set periodic monitor, the paras are on/off, seconds between now and start time, monitor duration, is repeat everyday;